Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Statistical Convergence Rate

-In this section, we establish the convergence rate for $ \|\thetainit_{\rm ap} - \theta^*_{\rm ap}\|_2$.
-Our main proof strategy is to derive alternative representations for both $\theta^*_{\rm ap}$ and $\thetainit_{\rm ap}$ by analyzing their corresponding dual problems.
-Specifically, we compute the associated optimal weights and then express $\theta^*_{\rm ap}$ and $\thetainit_{\rm ap}$ as solutions to standard minimization problems parameterized by these optimal weights.
+To derive a fast convergence rate for $ \|\thetainit_{\rm ap} - \theta^*_{\rm ap}\|_2$, we derive in the following alternative representations for both $\theta^*_{\rm ap}$ and $\thetainit_{\rm ap}$ by solving dual problems of the approximate minimax problems.
 We primarily focus on the approximate population minimax optimization problem in~\eqref{eq: approximate minimax}, while similar arguments extend to the empirical version in~\eqref{eq: inter estimator}.
-In particular, we interchange the max and min operations in~\eqref{eq: approximate minimax}, which yields the following reformulation:
+To provide the intuition of deriving the dual form, we interchange the max and min operations in~\eqref{eq: approximate minimax}, which yields the following reformulation:

-The right-hand side of the above equation provides an alternative way of identifying $\theta^*_{\rm ap}$: \begin{itemize} \item {\bf Step 1.} We compute the maximizer for $\gamma$, referred to as the optimal weight, by solving
+The right-hand side of the above equation provides a dual form of identifying $\theta^*_{\rm ap}$: \begin{itemize} \item {\bf Step 1.} We solve the outer maximization problem with respect to $\gamma$ and compute the optimal weight as